Dr Katie Heath

 The Optimise Study: A rapid survey examining frequency, impacts of long COVID and associated concerns.
 (PUBLIC HEALTH REPORT) -

-The Optimise Study: COVID-19 worry and perceptions about infection and potential severity.
-(PUBLiC HEALTH REPORT) -
+The Optimise Study: Social networks and mixing patterns.
+(PUBLIC HEALTH REPORT) -

 The Optimise Study: Social networks and mixing patterns